mY9Yd2/ytcw/DOCS.md

 # Docs

+## Notes

+Both YouTube handles and category names are treated as case-insensitive.

 ## Add channel

 Add a YouTube channel using either the @handle or the channel ID (starts with 'UC') for `-i`.